 — Joel Telling – 3D Printing Nerd ✋ (@joeltelling) December 2, 2021

 Joseph Casha, Breaks’n’Makes, Christmas Charity Stream In Aid Of E3D Sanjay Foundation on YouTube generated €11,210.05 ($12,694.99).

 Some ideas posted in support of the foundation went even further.
-For example, selling the E3D products, such as the Revo system, with Sanjay’s name, or with his famous hairstyle silhouette.
+For example, selling the E3D products, with Sanjay’s name, or with his famous hairstyle silhouette.

 The 1st SM Foundation Auction

 The auction was live-streamed on YouTube.
 Joel Telling stepped in as an auctioneer to help the bidding process.
-Foundation for gifted & talented potential engineers, who are lacking financial or practical resource to fulfill their potential, focusing on those, who, like Sanjay, have ADHD.
+Foundation for gifted & talented potential engineers, who lack the financial or practical resources to fulfill their potential, focusing on those, who, like Sanjay, have ADHD.
 Auction via Jumblebee raised £32,618.
 Follow hashtag #SanjayMortimerFoundation

 coming soon …